NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### Configure the Compute resource in Foreman Web GUI

-Navigate to "Infrastructure > Compute resources" and click on "New Compute Resource".
+Navigate to "Infrastructure > Compute resources" and click on "Create Compute Resource".

 In the following dialog insert: